-Today's Committee comprises some 35 members, all volunteers from various professions and backgrounds concerned with children and books.
+Today's Committee comprises more than 40 members, all volunteers from various professions and backgrounds concerned with children and books.
 Members use their skills and expertise to foster the unique point of view bequeathed to us by our founding organization, namely how books can affect young readers, and what books can do for them.

-A retired school librarian, Rita Auerbach currently chairs the Ezra Jack Keats Awards Committee which honors new authors and illustrators of picture books.
-She has also chaired ALA’s Caldecott and Notable Children’s Books Committees, and has served on the Newbery, Coretta Scott King, Batchelder and New York Times Best Illustrated Children’s Books Committees.
-She co-founded ALA’s Storytelling Discussion Group and has told stories at the Connecticut Storytelling Festival, the Hans Christian Andersen statue in Central Park, and the Museum of Natural History, and she has taught storytelling to teachers and librarians throughout the metropolitan area.
+A retired school librarian, Rita Auerbach currently serves on the Ezra Jack Keats Awards Committee, which honors new authors and illustrators of picture books, the Anne Izard Storytellers’ Choice Award Committee, and ALA’s Coretta Scott King/Virginia Hamilton Lifetime Achievement Award Committee.
+She is a member of the board of ALA’s Association for Library Service to Children.
+She has also chaired ALA’s Caldecott and Notable Children’s Books Committees and has served on the Newbery, Coretta Scott King, Batchelder, and New York Times Best Illustrated Children’s Books Committees.
+She co-founded ALA’s Storytelling Discussion Group and has told stories at the Connecticut Storytelling Festival, the Hans Christian Andersen statue in Central Park, and the American Museum of Natural History, and she has taught storytelling to teachers and librarians throughout the metropolitan area.

 Jennifer M. Brown

 Jennifer M. Brown began her career editing and marketing children’s books at what was then Harper & Row.
-She has taught K–3 at the Buckley School in New York, and was the children’s reviews editor at Publishers Weekly for 9 years.
-She is now the children’s editor for Shelf Awareness, an e-newsletter to the book trade and also the interim director of the Bank Street Center for Children’s Literature.
+She has taught K–3 at the Buckley School in New York and was the children’s reviews editor at Publishers Weekly for nine years.
+She is now the children’s editor for Shelf Awareness, an e-newsletter to the book trade, and also the director of the Center for Children’s Literature at Bank Street.

 Margaret C. Cooper

-Margaret C. Cooper has been an elementary school teacher in Alabama (during the Civil Rights struggle) and New Jersey in grades 1–5, plus in a Jr. High Reading Lab.
-She worked in Children's Book publishing and has published her own middle-grade fiction, including The Riddle of Changewater Pond and Solution: Escape.
+Margaret C. Cooper has been an elementary school teacher in Alabama (during the Civil Rights struggle) and in New Jersey in grades 1–5 as well as in a junior high reading lab.
+She worked in children’s book publishing and has published her own middle-grade fiction, including The Riddle of Changewater Pond and Solution: Escape.
 Her vital interest in world history is reflected in offices held in county and local historical societies and membership in the NY Historical Society.

 Amy Fontaine has been an early childhood and elementary school educator and administrator in independent schools in New York City for over 20 years.
 Currently the co-librarian of the lower school library at St. Ann’s School in Brooklyn, she is also a certified reading specialist.